 According to the different structures of the fuel injector, the closed fuel injector can be divided into two types: the pin injector and the hole injector based on their usage in different types of combustion chambers.

-The performance of fuel injectors plays a fundamental role in how the engine is powered.
+The performance of fuel injectors plays a fundamental role in powering the engine.
 Due to poor fuel, the fuel injector doesn’t work well, causing heavy carbon deposits in the cylinder, as well as accelerated wear of the cylinder barrel & piston ring.
 It further results in unstable idle speed, increased fuel consumption, weak acceleration, difficulty in starting, and excessive emissions.

 Oil nipples damage the engine.
 Therefore, regular cleaning of the fuel injection nozzle is necessary.
 Long-term non-cleaning or frequent cleaning of the nozzle will cause it to fail or turn bad.
 In severe cases, it will completely block the injection.
 If that happens, visit Diesel Components Inc. straight away.